Harden to miss Game 2 vs Bucks with hamstring tightness - WTMJ

 Harden left Brooklyn’s 115-107 victory over Milwaukee in Game 1 on Saturday night after just 43 seconds because of an injury that troubled him during the latter part of the regular season.

-He grabbed at the upper part of his right leg on a drive to the basket on Brooklyn’s opening possession and checked out after the Nets had to take a timeout.
+He grabbed at the upper part of his right leg on a drive to the basket and checked out after the Nets had to take a timeout.

-The All-Star guard missed 18 straight and 20 of 21 games late in the season.
-He missed games on April 1 and 4 with what was called tightness, then returned April 5 but made it through just four minutes before leaving again, with that injury termed a strain.
-He didn’t play again until May 12, missing two losses to the Bucks during that time.
+The Nets said further updates on his status would be provided as appropriate.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.